 Welcome to my web site!
-Its purpose is to discuss topics of interest to me that I wish to share with others.¹ At the present time, more than two-thirds of its content is devoted to Cape Breton Island, a scenically gorgeous place populated by wonderful, friendly people who love to share their vibrant living heritage of Scottish traditional music and dance, maintained by its many world-class performers: this site allows me to give something back to them for all of the richness and joy they have brought into my life.
+Its purpose is to discuss topics of interest to me that I wish to share with others.¹ At the present time, most of its content is devoted to Cape Breton Island, a scenically gorgeous place populated by wonderful, friendly people who love to share their vibrant living heritage of Scottish traditional music and dance, maintained by its many world-class performers: this site allows me to give something back to them for all of the richness and joy they have brought into my life.
 Much of the rest of the site is given over to concerts in the Northeast, mostly of traditional Scottish music.
 Eventually, I hope to get around to other subjects, including the North Country where I grew up, but my passion for Cape Breton and its music keeps getting in the way…

-Even though this web site² is now ten years old and holds over five gigabytes of photos and information, there is still much I wish to add.
+Even though this web site² is now eleven years old and holds over five gigabytes of photos and information, there is still much I wish to add.
 Nevertheless, I hope you will find the considerable amount of information that is already here as useful as others have said they have.
 I continue to work on the site as time and other projects allow, update it often, and frequently add new information and photos, so it is continually expanding.
 Enjoy your visit and come back often!

 If this is your first time here, you should read this entire page before proceeding.
 Otherwise, use the navigational aids at the top of this page to proceed to your topic of interest.